 They will learn all your insecurities, vulnerabilities and weaknesses.
 Then they will use them all against you, anything that hurt you in your past.
 Anything that’s dear to you, any secrets you ever told, they will pick on these, point them out as often as they can, tell others about them.
 This leaves your vulnerabilities wide open and is soul-destroying that someone you loved so much is happy to use everything that hurts the most against you.

-If you’re still dealing with them, understanding that everyone has vulnerabilities and you’re not alone, good people raise each other up.
+If you’re still dealing with them, understanding that everyone has vulnerabilities and you’re not alone, genuine people raise each other up.
 They don’t use them to bring you down.

 Who they are, from the narcissist that showers you with attention to the narcissist that destroys you.
 When you reach breaking point, they’ll bring out the nice narcissist, so you doubt yourselves.
 When things aren’t going their way, envious narcissist comes back out to play, leaving you on edge, walking on eggshells, paying more attention to their happiness and less and less to your own—no longer knowing what makes you truly happy.

 Playing nice or playing nasty that is who they are.
 They don’t change.
 They have a personality disorder with different sides to them; no matter how much they play nice, remember how much pain they cause and walk away.

 Narcissists are the masters of negativity.
-Living in a toxic negative environment rubs of on you.
+Living in a toxic negative environment rubs off on you.
 Once in that cycle, your once happy, carefree state of mind is slowly driven out, left full of negative emotions towards yourself and those around to you.
 Leaving you questioning so much.

 Focus on shifting those negative emotions out and finding the joy in life again.